m-clark/m-clark.github.io/resources.md

 [Rbloggers](http://www.r-bloggers.com/)  Tons of blogs about R.

-[Awesome R](https://github.com/qinwf/awesome-R) A notably too lenghty awesome list for R stuff, in case you have an afternoon to spare.
+[Awesome R](https://github.com/qinwf/awesome-R) A notably lengthy 'awesome' list for R stuff, in case you have an afternoon to spare.
+Essentially a complement of [CRAN Task Views](https://cran.r-project.org/web/views/).

 [Swirl](http://swirlstats.com/) Learn R in R, interactively.